evanhosmer/Soccer-Capstone/README.md

 ## Player Comparisons:

 Player comparison was done using K Nearest Neighbors with a player and its five nearest neighbors in the same cluster.
-Some results of this are shown using the radar charts below.
+The player and their five nearest neighbors can be compared visually using radar charts.
+Some results of this are shown using the radar charts below for 5 selected players.

 ![radar1](images/Luka_Modric.png)